This lab, started in Fall 2008, is dedicated to understanding how infants and toddlers

 comprehensive assessment of the languages your child hears, which takes about

-Please give us a call or view the links below to learn more.
+Please contact us to learn more.
 We hope to see

 Karmen McDivitt on successfully defending her PhD dissertation